Out of hours crime solicitor - Call: 020 8660 3383

 • Future plans - do you anticipate future exits or changes in ownership structure?

-• Preference shares can create a two-tiered shareholder structure, potentially leading to dissatisfaction among different shareholder groups.
+• Resistance from existing shareholders - preference shares can create a two-tiered shareholder structure, potentially leading to dissatisfaction among different shareholder groups.

-• Preference shares may not be as attractive to some investors who prioritise capital growth over fixed income.
+• Capital or income? - preference shares may not be as attractive to some investors who prioritise capital growth over fixed income.

 Get in touch